rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 ## Changes
 1.0 - Initial release
+1.1 - Reduced the API version requirement to allow support for TFS 2017 as well as VSTS (still using preview API)

 This task generates a release notes file based on a template passed into the tool.
 The data source for the generated Release Notes is the VSTS REST API's comparison calls that are also used by the VSTS UI to show the associated Work items and commit/changesets between two releases.
 Hence this task should generate the same list of items as the VSTS UI.